fission/fission.io/content/en/docs/installation/authentication.md

 >> Refer to our [installation](_index.en.md) guide if you are installing Fission for the first time.
 Or visit our [Fission Upgrade](upgrade) guide if you're upgrading from an older version.

-Once the installation is successfull, you need to generate the `auth token`.
+Once the installation is successful, you need to generate the `auth token`.
 To do that, you will export the values and set up `$FISSION_USERNAME`, `$FISSION_PASSWORD` and `$FISSION_AUTH_TOKEN` env variables.

 ```bash